openMSX User's Manual

 Extensions are simply MSX cartridges (extensions to the MSX system) that you can plug into the emulated MSX. openMSX ships with a lot of predefined extensions.
 Note that many of them require firmware ROMs (called system ROMs); see the Setup Guide for details.

-We will use the FMPAC as an example. openMSX ships with a definition (XML file) for the FMPAC extension, but you will have to add the fmpac.rom firmware ROM yourself.
+Let's now go into details using the FMPAC as an example. openMSX ships with a definition (XML file) for the FMPAC extension, but you will have to add the fmpac.rom firmware ROM yourself.
 When you have done so, you can insert an FMPAC into the emulated MSX machine with the following command line:

 openmsx -ext fmpac